Skip to content

 File Upload (OBS only)

-For Data Volumes with Object Storage (OBS) type, you can also upload files directly through the UI.
+For Data Volumes with Object Storage (OBS) type, you can upload files directly through the UI.
 Click or drag files into the upload area, and optionally set a relative path for each file.
-A maximum of 1000 files can be uploaded at a time.
+If a file with the same name already exists, it will be replaced with the new one.

 Datavolume Upload OBS